RiEnRiu/mixmatch_script/README.md

 # mixmatch_script
-Some script to train an semi-labelled dataset with mixmatch and then label unlabelled images.
+Some scripts help train an semi-labelled dataset with mixmatch and then label unlabelled images.You can also get an trained model.

 MixMatch code: https://github.com/google-research/mixmatch.